Nissan Sentra: First generation (B11; 1982)

-Trim levels were Standard, Deluxe and XE, while price range were between US$4,949 for the base two-door sedan up to US$6,899 for the two-door XE hatchback coupe.
-Standard equipment on all models were four-wheel independent suspension, front disc brakes and rear drums, rack and pinion steering, maintenance free battery, rear ashtray and bucket seats.
-Deluxe models added halogen headlamps, remote-locking gas filler door, carpeted trunk and rear wiper-washer on the wagon.
-Deluxe and XE offered tinted glass, trip odometer, vanity mirror, dual remote mirrors and door trim.
-XE offered cut pile carpeting, analogue quartz clock, remote rear window opener, low-fuel warning light, AM-FM Clarion stereo radio, power steering, tachometer and 155/13 whitewall radial tires.
-Sunroof was available as an option.
+Trim levels were Standard, Deluxe, and XE, while price ranges were between US$4,949 for the base two-door sedan up to US$6,899 for the two-door XE hatchback coupe.
+Standard equipment on all models were four-wheel independent suspension, front disc brakes and rear drums, rack and pinion steering, maintenance-free battery, a rear ashtray, and bucket seats.
+Deluxe models added halogen headlamps, a remote-locking gas filler door, a carpeted trunk, and a rear wiper washer on the wagon.
+Deluxe and XE offered tinted glass, trip odometer, a vanity mirror, dual remote mirrors, and door trim.
+XE offered cut pile carpeting, an analog quartz clock, remote rear window opener, a low-fuel warning light, an AM-FM Clarion stereo radio, power steering, a tachometer, and 155/13 whitewall radial tires.
+A sunroof was available as an option.

 In its first year of sales, the Sentra became the best-selling import in the U.S. and the fourth best-selling passenger car overall (together with the earlier 210), with 191,312 units sold of both cars.
 The Sentra ended the 1983 year as the eighth-most sold passenger car, with 209,889 units.

 The 1983 model-year introduced a 1.7 L CD17 diesel inline-four, mated with a four-speed manual transmission.
 Also, the 1.5 L was replaced by a 69 hp 1.6 L E16 as the standard engine, available with a five-speed manual or three-speed automatic.
 Later that year the Sentra also received an electronically controlled carburetor.